department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/README.md

 ### Design/IA

-- How do veterans conceptualize the difference between a dashboard/logged-in homepage a profile?
+- How do veterans conceptualize the difference between a dashboard and a profile?
 What kind of information do they expect to see on each page?
-- Do things like "Your dependents" and "Your disability rating" need to be displayed on the new logged-in homepage, or should they be displayed on the VA.gov profile, or both?
+- Do things like "Your dependents" and "Your disability rating" need to be displayed on the new dashboard, or should they be displayed on the VA.gov profile, or both?
 - How could an authenticated tool bar/menu fit into the current navigation before Mikki/Ryan/Jen are able to revisit the IA and flatten the IA/nav across the board?
-- Is the logged-in homepage really the notification center?
+- Is the dashboard really the notification center?
 Are those two different projects, or the same project?
 - How will we show notifications?
 Where will they "live"?
 How will they be marked as read/dismissed?
-- What info needs to appear as a widget vs. just a link on the new logged-in homepage?
+- What info needs to appear as a widget vs. just a link on the new dashboard?
 - What works well about the current homepage that veterans don't want to change?
 What would veterans change about the homepage as it is now?
 - How can the initial phase of the 2.0 redesign account for future growth and improvements?

 ### Technical

-- What data do we have access to now that we can show on the homepage?
+- What data do we have access to now that we can show on the dashboard?
 - Is there data we have but aren't leveraging?
 - Is there data that we don't have and need?
 - What data might we want for future phases/improvements?